 Brunch Bunch Book Group

 Join us at noon for a book discussion/playgroup time.
-Moms can have light lunch and coffee while they discuss the month’s selection and children can have lunch and juice/water and play or do a craft.
+Moms can have light lunch while they discuss the book and children can have lunch and juice/water and play or do a craft.
 The group will meet in the Children’s Room and three staff members will be present.
-Our selection for Monday, September 28th at noon will be Fun Home by Alison Bechdel.
+Our selection for Monday, February 29th at noon book will be The Nighingale by Kristin Hannah.
 You do need to register for this group so that we can order the books and the food.
-Come and give it a try, we think that this may be an enjoyable way to spend a lunchtime.
 To register call Alyce or Izzi at 781-596-8867.

-The Dinner Detectives, the library’s mystery book group, will meet on Tuesday, September 1st at 6:00pm and the topic will be Rivers, Lakes, and Streams and Mystery.
+The Dinner Detectives, the library’s mystery book group, will meet on Tuesday, March 1st at 6:00pm and the topic will be Awake and Asleep Mysteries.
 You bring your book and dinner – we provide the coffee, dessert and discussion!
 New members welcome.

-The Swampscott Library Book Group led by Izzi Abrams will meet on Tuesday, September 29thth at 7:00pm to discuss What She Left Behind by Ellen Marie Wiseman.
+The Swampscott Library Book Group will meet Tuesday, February 23rd, at 7:00pm to discuss In the Unlikely Event by Judy Blume.

 AFTERNOON TEA AND BOOKS

 Interested in a day time book club at the library?
 Our afternoon book club meets the third Tuesday of the month at 1:00pm.
-We will be meeting Tuesday, September 15th at 1:00pm to discuss Florence Gordon by Brian Morton.
+We will be meeting Tuesday, February 16th at 1:00pm to discuss Big Little Lies by Liane Moriarty.
 New members welcome!